 Faster recruiting and onboarding

 Communication is key when it comes to recruiting your candidates the correct way.
 SMS can help your HR departments accomplish this effectively.
-For example, SpaceX has used texting software at job-fairs and college campuses.
+For example, a leading aeronautical development and manufacturing company has used texting software at job-fairs and college campuses.
 Thanks to this communication tool, they were able to collect over 10,000 applicants!

 New hires feel welcome when your HR department has them well-prepared for the first day of work.
 Improve HR communication with new employees through texting, and you will see how much easier it is to send out last minute details to an employee just getting started.
 Your HR department can request additional information, send directions to a training, and get your new employee set up with login credentials through text messaging.